i509VCB/BrigadierCommandWrapper/README.md

 Allows for registration of commands without touching plugin.yml.
 Allows for operator only commands or commands that can only be executed by a command block for example.
-Multiversion as all the vanilla arguments have been abstracted.
+Multi-version as all the vanilla arguments have been abstracted.
+Fancy tab completions with EntitySelectors.

+A WIP Packet system to provide custom command exceptions optionally to modded players.

 ## TODO: